 To is used when talking about the minutes until a certain hour.
 For example, if it’s 09:48, then it’s read as “twelve minutes to ten.”Till and Until are used when talking about the time or hours left until something happens, but the former is considered more informal.
 This way, a person can say “two hours till bedtime”.

-It's twenty minutes to one. / Twenty minutes until one.
+It’s twenty five minutes to one. / Twenty five minutes until one.

 It’s the time of the day when the sun comes out, and which marks the start of the day.